tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

     # Generating Chapter Outline
       [Chapter Outline]
         ### Objective: Develop a clear and concise outline for each chapter to guide the content development process and ensure alignment with the curriculum analysis and learning objectives.

-        # Print with a Factual and Direct Writing Style: adopt a factual and direct wran outline, focus should be on delivering content that is both informative and easily comprehensible, ensuring that students can directly relate the material to the educational standards and objectives.

-        # Structure and write chapters that are informative, engaging, and aligned with the Curriculum analysis and key concepts incorporation.
+Structure and write chapters that are informative, engaging.
 Define the structure for each chapter to ensure consistency and comprehensive coverage of topics.

       ## Process
       [Outline Process]: